zeus2611/DSA-Track/3. Basic Algorithm/3.1. Basic Sorting/readme.md

         When i = 4.
 6 will move to position after 5, and elements from 11 to 13 will move one position ahead of their current position.
         5, 6, 11, 12, 13

-## Insertion Sort
-* ### Insertion sort is a simple sorting algorithm.
-The array is virtually split into a sorted and an unsorted part.
-Values from the unsorted part are picked and placed at the correct position in the sorted part.
-    Algorithm:

-        To sort an array of size n in ascending order:
-        1: Iterate from arr[1] to arr[n] over the array.
-        2: Compare the current element (key) to its predecessor.
-        3: If the key element is smaller than its predecessor, compare it to the elements before.
-        4: Move the greater elements one position up to make space for the swapped element.